Hopefully these quick and easy tips will help you in the New Year. If you think I’ve missed something, comment below and let me know!

 1. Update Your Resume

 Do you still have that old college job on your resume where you stocked the bookshelves of the library?
 Perhaps you changed jobs or maybe you have some tasks/projects that you worked on last year and really made some huge improvements for your company.
-If so you need to update your resume so that you’re giving employers the best of what you can do.
+Or maybe you’re still unsure how to update the look and feel of your resume?
+Thankfully you can use some downloadable resume examples by industry members to help there, but as for the rest you need to update your resume so that you’re giving employers the best of what you can do.

 2. Refresh Job Search Engines